 Demand for services in the oil and natural gas industry is cyclical and subject to sudden and significant volatility.
-Market demand for our services during 2020 was challenged due to the COVID-19 pandemic and macro supply and demand concerns.
+Market demand for our services during 2020 was challenged due to the novel coronavirus ("COVID-19") pandemic and macro supply and demand concerns.
 While the extent and duration of the continued global impact of the COVID-19 pandemic is unknown, economic activity has increased from the April 2020 lows, and signs of a potential global economic recovery in fiscal 2021 have emerged, driven by the rollout of COVID-19 vaccines, fiscal and monetary stimulus policies, and pent-up demand for goods and services.

 Despite the market headwinds experienced in 2020, the Company remained focused on building a leaner and more profitable set of service offerings, which allowed us to make meaningful positive impacts to our revenue, operating margins, cash flows and Adjusted EBITDA.
+See "How We Evaluate Our Operations" for additional information.
 We have taken, and are continuing to take, steps to reduce costs, including reductions in capital expenditures, as well as other workforce rightsizing and ongoing streamlining initiatives.